nicthegreatest/brother-QL570/README.md

 Open a terminal and run the following command:

-sudo dnf install python3-pip python3-devel libusb1-devel ImageMagick
+> sudo dnf install python3-pip python3-devel libusb1-devel ImageMagick

-python3-pip: The package installer for Python, used to get the driver.

-python3-devel: Development files needed to build some of the driver's components.

-libusb1-devel: Development files for the library that communicates with USB devices.

-ImageMagick: A powerful tool for creating and manipulating images, which we'll use to create test labels.

 ## Step 2: Install the Open-Source brother_ql Driver
 Next, use pip to install the open-source Python driver.
 The --user flag installs it into your home directory, which avoids needing sudo for this step.

-pip install --user --upgrade brother_ql
+> pip install --user --upgrade brother_ql

-Step 3: Find Your Printer's USB ID
+## Step 3: Find Your Printer's USB ID
 The system needs a unique way to identify the printer.
 Plug in the printer and turn it on, then run:

-lsusb | grep Brother
+> lsusb | grep Brother

 You will see a line similar to this:
 > Bus 001 Device 008: ID 04f9:2028 Brother Industries, Ltd QL-570 Label Printer